MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 *This experience is only available through private preview.*

 This integration enables you to export and combine Microsoft Viva Insights collaboration data with partner application data within Azure.
-You can then use this combined analysis for a more advanced, customer analysis, such as to identify behaviors and patterns behind key metrics.
+You can then use the combined analysis for a more advanced, customer analysis, such as to identify behaviors and patterns behind key metrics.

 ## Viva Insights data